AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-16-RNAseq-Alignment-and-Assembly-for-Mcapitata-Larval-Thermal-Tolerance-Project.md

 sbatch align.sh
 ```

-Job ID 312427 started at 15:45 on 17 April 2024.
+Job ID 312488 started at 11:00 on 19 April 2024.

+Job finished at 03:00 on 20 April 2024.

 Obtain mapping percentages after job was completed.
+Use the `samtools flagstat` function that does a full pass through the input file to calculate and print statistics to stdout.
+Provides counts for each of 13 categories based primarily on bit flags in the FLAG field.
+Each category in the output is broken down into QC pass and QC fail, which is presented as "#PASS + #FAIL" followed by a description of the category.

 ```
 interactive